svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 # 2. USECASE

 ### Goal
-+ Implement the filtered back projection (FBP), aka, dual Radon transform algorithm in Julia for the TomoPy<sup>{1}</sup> library toolbox to perform tomographic data processing and image reconstruction tasks at the APS, ANL.
++ Implement the filtered back projection (FBP), aka, dual Radon transform algorithm in Julia as a library that can be incorporated into the TomoPy<sup>{1}{2}</sup> toolbox to perform tomographic data processing and image reconstruction tasks at the Argonne Advanced Light Source (APS).

 ### Actors
 + TomoPy developers,